Kazuro10/scp181-exiled/README.md

 ## About
 **This plugin was made with the use of AI.**

-A repaired and rewritten version of the original [SCP181 plugin](https://github.com/YF-OFFICE/SCP181)by [YF-OFFICE](https://github.com/YF-OFFICE),updated for EXILED.
+A repaired and rewritten version of the original [SCP181 plugin](https://github.com/YF-OFFICE/SCP181) by [YF-OFFICE](https://github.com/YF-OFFICE),updated for EXILED.

 # SCP181